kipos-lang/kipos/Roadmap.md

 # Alright, that was quite a diversion.
 now we're back, types are checking, and we're just about ready to ... have modules depend on each other.

+ok, so
+- we parse everyone's `imports`, no macros needed
+- this gives us a definitive module graph
+- we then go through one by one, ... hm parsing where we can, and evaluating macros where we must. but the problem is that macro evaluation is ... async.
+  Ok we pretend it's sync for the moment.

 # Let's think about monorepos